malayjoshi13/GSoC2022_OligoFinder/README.md

 ## 8) Future work

-A lot has been achieved during this GSoC period, yet there is still plenty of work ahead in this ambitious project.
-Among the features that are still to be implemented and tasks to be performed there are:
+A lot has been achieved during this GSoC period in terms of achieving what we have planned during the starting of this summer of 2022.
+Continuing ahead I along with mentors of this project have proposed few more features and pipelines to be developed and added to this ambitious project to improvised it further.
+These are as follows:
 - Instead of using "present sentence" column of CSV to create BOW, use all three sentences.
 This will increase words in BOWs of a particular category, thus reduce cases where BOW cannot decide to tag as oligo or non-oligo.
 - create matrix to see how many TF are increasing (happening as oligo extraction becoming modified to ignore seq that don't match even basic criteria to be oligo + auto lebeling of bow is becoming smarter to remove FP)
 - removing repeating sequences and sentences